surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

  ## Data

-- <b>Row Grouping</b> displays the grouped value of the duplicate fields.
+- <b>Row Grouping :</b> displays the grouped value of the duplicate fields.

-- <b>Explore Enabled</b> on selecting the checkbox, it allows you to view the  data which has been grouped or else it displays only the consolidated value.
+- <b>Explore Enabled :</b> on selecting the checkbox, it allows you to view the  data which has been grouped or else it displays only the consolidated value.

-- <b>Legend</b> displays the measure.
+- <b>Legend :</b> displays the measure.

-- <b>Format</b> Choose the number format for measure value.
+- <b>Format :</b> Choose the number format for measure value.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/441779bb16723c8362f3319094f99be96a250594/images/New_version5/Td_Visu1.png)

-- <b>Currency</b>  Cheese the currency format for  measure value.
+- <b>Currency : </b>  Cheese the currency format for  measure value.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/441779bb16723c8362f3319094f99be96a250594/images/New_version5/td_visu3.png)

-- <b>Y Axis</b> Choose the measure values to be displayed on chart.
+- <b>Y Axis : </b> Choose the measure values to be displayed on chart.

-- <b>Column Aggregate ( Table View):</b> Type of aggregate value to be displayed for a measure.
+- <b>Column Aggregate ( Table View) :</b> Type of aggregate value to be displayed for a measure.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/441779bb16723c8362f3319094f99be96a250594/images/New_version5/td_visu2.png)